agosiewska/SAFE-experiments/README.md

 # Proposed method

 An important part of our article is  six-step SAFE ML framework.
-The framework is a fully automatic process starting from raw data and ending151with an interpretable model.
-The main idea is to use complex models to produce152new features that are later used to fit interpretable model.
-The SAFE feature153engineering method is flexible and model agnostic, any class of models may be154used as a surrogate model and as a glass-box model.
-Therefore, a surrogate155model may be selected to fit the data as best as possible, while glass-box model156one can be selected according to the particular task or abilities of the end-users157to interpreting models.
+The framework is a fully automatic process starting from raw data and ending with an interpretable model.
+The main idea is to use complex models to produce new features that are later used to fit interpretable model.
+The SAFE feature engineering method is flexible and model agnostic, any class of models may be used as a surrogate model and as a glass-box model.
+Therefore, a surrogate model may be selected to fit the data as best as possible, while glass-box model one can be selected according to the particular task or abilities of the end-users157to interpreting models.

 <img src="figures/SAFE-diagram.png" width=800>